A decimal point in the wrong place; fabricated numbers; potential staff reductions; miscalculations of millions of dollars; $400,000 in the red…

 Knight assured attendees that the district will restructure its budget process — “basic buddy system, there should be two sets of eyes on everything.”

 BISD will have to take out loans from its capital projects fund, which pays for construction and renovations, in January and June.
-State mandates require that the district repay itself with interest in 12 months, which means one large loan up front would be more expensive, Knight explained.
+State mandates require that the district repay itself with interest in 12 months, which means one large loan up front would be more expensive, Knight said.
 It’s also imperative that capital projects retain enough funding to pay for repairs that may arise.

+The district also is looking at ways to increase income.
+Increasing enrollment, thereby receiving more money from the state, could be a key.
 Thompson suggested offering full-day preschool at each elementary school, but added that demand for early education is hard to gauge.
 She also proposed adding online options to the Alternative Learning Experience program for students in grades 7-12.

 Looming large over all actions is the possibility that BISD will enter “binding conditions,” in which the Office of Superintendent of Public Instruction assumes responsibility for a district’s budget and makes cuts with impunity.